toonsend/midway/README.md

 ```
 {
-  "error_code": "INVALID_MAP",
+  "error_code": "OUT_OF_RANGE",
-  "message": "The map is invalid"
+  "message": "Ships are positioned outside of map"
 }
 ```